 This walking holiday is graded moderate.
 You should have some experience of day walking and be in reasonable health.
 See more information about walking grades.

 Accommodation & Meals

 Train: Trains direct from Marseille, Lyon or Paris to Arles or change in Valence, Nimes or Avignon.
-Transfer to first walk on day 2.
+Transfer to Fontvieille at end of day 2.

 Flights: The closest airports are Avignon and Marseille.
 Regular flights from a number of UK airports to Avignon.
 Flybe has services from Exeter, Southampton, Birmingham, Manchester & Leeds.
 Fly to Marseille Marignane: There are regular flights from Bristol, Edinburgh, London Stansted and London Gatwick.
 Shuttle bus every 20 minutes between 6.30am and 8.50 pm for the station SNCF Marseille Saint-Charles.

 Holiday ends in Avignon.
 Train services towards Marseille, Nice, Lyon and Paris.

 Note: Please check concerning the availability of a holiday before booking any flights.
 If you need further information or would like to discuss any aspect of your travel arrangements, please contact us, we’re here to help you.